clint-jordan/dark-matter/content/blogs/001-intro.md

 ---

-## Welcome
+## Welcome to My Blog

-Welcome to my blog.
-This is where I'll be sharing all my thoughts and experiences with the zero people that will view this website.
-I'm glad you're here.
+This is an insanely small little corner of the web you've found.
+I've got some pretty standard blog stuff planned (nothing).
+Maybe I'll write some techie articles here and there.
+Maybe I'll just post some cool photos.